Skip to main content

 Get ready to expect more than just salt after your Epsom salt bath

-You might have some questions about what an Epsom salt bath is like or what you should do.
+You might have questions about what an Epsom salt bath is like or what you should do.
 It’s not that different from a regular bath.
-Though, the added Epsom salt does give a lot to your body’s overall health.
+Though, the added Epsom salt does improve your body’s overall health.
 It also gives you some surprises.

 Finding a few specks of dirt in your bath isn’t that bad.
 Seeing a layer of black residue at the bottom of your tub is the same.
 The reason for this happening is because of your muscles.
 To be specific, it’s when your muscles loosen up.